 Members of the freshman, sophomore and junior classes must vacate their rooms within 24 hours of their last final exam or by noon of the day following the end of second semester final examinations, whichever comes first.
 Seniors must vacate their room by noon on the day following Commencement.

 Students found in residence halls before the official opening for the Fall and Spring semesters or after rooms must be vacated for the summer, will be subject to a fine, removal from the hall and disciplinary action.

 The painting of student rooms, common areas and hallways is prohibited.

 Personal Property Insurance

-The University and the Office of Housing do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
+The University and the Office of Residential Life do not carry insurance on student belongings and, therefore, accept no responsibility for theft, loss, or damage, etc. Homeowners insurance may cover property outside of the home, which means that you should consult your policy to determine if you are covered.
 If not, coverage may be obtained through the Personal Property Insurance Coverage Plan.
-Information and applications may be obtained at the Office of Housing.
+Information and applications may be obtained at the Office of Residential Life.

 Pets, including birds, are prohibited in student rooms.
 However, non-carnivorous fish in an aquarium (less than 10 gallons) are permitted in student rooms.

 Privacy and Security